 Take it all to your next retrospective

 Agile retrospectives are as much about learning how to run good projects as they are about learning to run good retrospectives.
-Each one is an opportunity to learn how to work together more successfully before, during and after.
+Each one is an opportunity to learn how to work together more successfully5 before, during and after.
 As the team matures, builds trust and establishes the practice of reflection, these learnings and continuous improvements will also come full circle as retrospective sessions become more engaging, efficient and generate better value for the team.

 Actively learn from the retrospective activities you’ve just done.
 Ask yourself: